neontribe/graveyard/nt2_search/README.md

 ### Problems/Notes

- * The inital search will return a long list of property references, we nned to persist this somehow.
+ * The inital search will return a long list of property references, we need to persist this somehow.
 Cookies seem to be the best place to store these http://php.net/manual/en/function.setcookie.php
  * When we first hit the search page we won't have a search ID in the URL

+Please feel free to add any other notes.